damageboy/daemaged.gitinfoplanter/README.md

 1. Get gitinfoplanter.exe and place somewhere in your project
  - The easiet method by far is to add "gitinfoplanter" through nuget
- - Next best way is to use the published [downloads](https://github.com/damageboy/daemaged.gitinfoplanter/downloads "downloads")
+ - Next best way is to use the published [latest gitinfoplanter.exe](https://github.com/downloads/damageboy/daemaged.gitinfoplanter/gitinfoplanter.exe "gitinfoplanter.exe")
  - If you really feel like it, clone the project/download the zip and compile it yourself
 2. Edit your .csproj file and add an `<AfterBuild>` target and the end of the file, a generic one would look like this: